Career Development Policies

-- Counseling, resume/cover letter review, and recruiting programs are not available.
+- Counseling and on-campus interviews are not available.

 - Continuous reciprocity is not available.
 Only one request per student/graduate per academic year will be granted.
 If an imbalance with the requesting school occurs, reciprocity will be denied until there is balance.

-- Reciprocity is suspended during On-Campus Interview (OCI) programs (August 1 to November 15, February 1 to March 1).
+- Reciprocity is suspended during the On-Campus Interview (OCI) programs (late July through mid November, February through March).